Magnesium plays a vital part in a huge number of the body’s enzymatic processes, making it one of the most essential minerals for your body.

 Teenagers are still growing so they need magnesium for the same reason as younger children.
 However, around half of their skeletons are created during their teen years so making sure they get enough calcium and magnesium is essential.

 Magnesium plays a vital part in the development of healthy bones because it aids the conversion of vitamin D into its active form.

-Magnesium is essential to the development of teenager’s bodies because it helps with muscle and nerve function, keeps bones strong and helps with the production of energy and proteins.
+Magnesium is essential to the development of teenager’s bodies because it helps with muscle and nerve function, keeps bones strong and helps with the natural production of energy and proteins.